yashsriram/yashsriram.github.io/README.md

     - [ ] Solve problem: For every new statement, I have to traverse entire graph and check for duplicates, optimize graph ...
 - Build a Server Client for browsing.
     - [ ] CRUD of statements.
-    - [ ] ORM of statements.
+    - [ ] Left right to move across statements.
-    - [ ] Statement id list view/Statement complete view, with chapter separators.
+    - [x] Statement id list view/Statement complete view.
-    - [ ] Able to search in entire graph.
+    - [ ] Chapter seperators.
-    - [ ] Followable links to parents.
+    - [x] Able to search in entire graph.
-    - [ ] List children of node.
+    - [x] Followable links to parents and children.
     - [ ] Colors.
     - [ ] Saving version and uploading to github.
 - Graph representation.